Table of Contents

 The Legend of the Establishment of the Buddhist Order of Nuns in the Theravada Vinaya-Pitaka (2000) – Ute Hüsken

 At the beginning of the first section of the tenth chapter of the Cullavagga, the events immediately preceding the establishment of the Buddhist Order of nuns are described.
-In general terms these are as follows:
+In general terms these are as follows:27 pages

-The tale is best understood in the light of the need of the early Buddhist tradition to demarcate its position in the ancient Indian context vis-à-vis ascetic practices and ideology.
+The tale is best understood in the light of the need of the early Buddhist tradition to demarcate its position in the ancient Indian context vis-à-vis ascetic practices and ideology.45 pages

 On Reading Buddhist Vinaya: Feminist History, Hermeneutics, and Translating Women’s Bodies (2020) – Amy Langenberg

 The argument that a nun called Sthūlanandā really did have pendulous breasts and large buttocks is, pardon the pun, a thin one.
-As stock images of uncouth femininity, these outsized and ungainly physical features serve the representational project of this passage
+As stock images of uncouth femininity, these outsized and ungainly physical features serve the representational project of this passage33 pages

 Canonical Works (7)